 To select low ripple Burst Mode operation, tie the SYNC pin below 0.4V (this can be ground or a logic low output).
-To synchronize the LT8641 oscillator to an external frequency connect a square wave (with 20% to 80% duty cycle) to the SYNC pin.
-The square wave amplitude should have valleys that are below 0.4V and peaks above 1.5V (up to 6V).
+To synchronize the LT8614 oscillator to an external frequency connect a square wave (with 20% to 80% duty cycle) to the SYNC pin.
+The square wave amplitude should have valleys that are below 0.4V and peaks above 2.4V (up to 6V).

-The LT8641 will not enter Burst Mode operation at low output loads while synchronized to an external clock, but instead will pulse skip to maintain regulation.
-The LT8641 may be synchronized over a 200kHz to 3MHz range.
-The RT resistor should be chosen to set the LT8641 switching frequency equal to or below the lowest synchronization input.
-For example, if the synchronization signal will be 500kHz and higher, the $R_T$ should be selected for 500kHz.
-The slope compensation is set by the $R_T$ value, while the minimum slope compensation required to avoid subharmonic oscillations is established by the inductor size, input voltage, and output voltage.
-Since the synchronization frequency will not change the slopes of the inductor current waveform, if the inductor is large enough to avoid subharmonic oscillations at the frequency set by $R{T}$ , then the slope compensation will be sufficient for all synchronization frequencies.
+The LT8614 will not enter Burst Mode operation at low output loads while synchronized to an external clock, but instead will pulse skip to maintain regulation.
+The LT8614 may be synchronized over a 200kHz to 3MHz range.
+The R_T resistor should be chosen to set the LT8614 switching frequency equal to or below the lowest synchronization $R{\text{Rv.
+F}}$ input.
+For example, if the synchronization signal will be 500kHz and higher, the R_T should be selected for 500kHz.
+The slope compensation is set by the R_T value, while the minimum slope compensation required to avoid subharmonic oscillations is established by the inductor size, input voltage, and output voltage.
+Since the synchronization frequency will not change the slopes of the inductor current waveform, if the inductor is large enough to avoid subharmonic oscillations at the frequency set by R_T , then the slope compensation will be sufficient for all synchronization frequencies.

-For some applications it is desirable for the LT8641 to operate in pulse-skipping mode, offering two major differences from Burst Mode operation.
+For some applications it is desirable for the LT8614 to operate in pulse-skipping mode, offering two major differences from Burst Mode operation.
 First is the clock stays awake at all times and all switching cycles are aligned to the clock.
 Second is that full switching frequency is reached at lower output load than in Burst Mode operation.
 These two differences come at the expense of increased quiescent current.
-To enable pulse-skipping mode, the SYNC pin is floated.
-Leakage current on this pin should be <1 $\mu$ A. See Block Diagram for internal pull-up and pull-down resistance.
+To enable pulse-skipping mode, the SYNC pin is tied high either to a logic output or to the INTVCC pin.